Corporate digitalization programs and strategies provide a space for companies to innovate!

 While different, these goals align, and both drive the accelerator towards a successful outcome.
 The companies mutually benefit from their collaboration.

 After some time, it becomes essential that the performance of the accelerator is measured.
 Yet, one of the main challenges accelerators face is trying to remain clear about how best to measure for success.
-Startups commonly have a different perspective of large corporations on how they organize their time and measure successes.
+Startups commonly have a different perspective than large corporations on how they organize their time and measure successes.

 Rather than following rigid quarterly targets, a startup may measure its success in terms of important milestones; for example, creating the first prototype, getting their first investors or overcoming a pressing problem.